logankeenan/logankeenan.github.io/content/posts/client-side-server-with-rust-a-new-approach-to-ui-development.md

 });
 ```

-The same app can be integrated server-side so the first initial page load will be fast.
+The same app can be integrated server-side to ensure a fast first page load.

 ```rust
 #[tokio::main]